Cocktails with herbs grown from your garden

 Bourbon thyme cocktail

-Plants to use: thyme
+Herbs to use: thyme

 Use your thyme here by making a thyme syrup (see above) beforehand.
 Mix four teaspoons with 75 ml bourbon, three dashes of angostura bitters and lemon peel.
 As easy as that.